zinichakraborty/bootcampexercises-f23/proj2/README.md

 - **Important:** Make sure to track the user's id through hooks as your route to other pages

 ### Training Logs Dashboard
-- This page will have the sidebar and search bar componenets along with displaying all training logs that the current user has for all of their animals.
+- This page will have the sidebar and search bar components along with displaying all training logs that the current user has for all of their animals.
 - Training Log Components display the title, date of the log, user's name, animal's name, animal's breed, hours logged, and the desciption of the log.
 They are ordered by date.
-- There is also a button that when clicked displays a form to create a training log that has inputs for title, description hours, and animal id only as user id should already tracked with a hook and the date should just be the current date (for animal id you will have to manually input an animal id here).
+- There is also a button that, when clicked, navigates to a form to create a training log that has inputs for title, description hours, and animal id only as user id should already tracked with a hook and the date should just be the current date (for animal id you will have to manually input an animal id here).
     - If the creation is succesful then it just goes back to the dashboard
     - If the creation is unsuccesful it stays on the form and notifies the user or the error

 ### Animals Dashboard
-- This page will have the sidebar and search bar componenets along with displaying all animals that the current user owns.
+- This page will have the sidebar and search bar components along with displaying all animals that the current user owns.
-- Animal componenets display an image of the animal from a Google image URL string, its name, breed, owner, and hours it has been trained thus far.
+- Animal components display an image of the animal from a Google image URL string, its name, breed, owner, and hours it has been trained thus far.
 - There is also a button that when clicked displays a form to create an animal that has inputs for name, breed, hoursTrained, and a profile picture url only as user id should already tracked with a hook.
     - If the creation is succesful then it just goes back to the dashboard
     - If the creation is unsuccesful it stays on the form and notifies the user or the error

-### SideBar Component
+### Sidebar Component
 - This componenent will hold links to the training log dashboard, animal dashbaord, and profile page if implemeneted.
 - If the current user is an admin it will also display links to the Admin View Pages.
 - At the bottom it will display the current user's name and if the user is an admin or not as well as a link to log out (go to the log in page)

-### Search Bar Component
+### Search Bar Component (bonus, not required)
-- This component is a simple search bar that either filters componenets when you click an enter button next to the search or (BONUS) as you type without using a button.
+- This component is a simple search bar that either filters componenets when you click an enter button next to the search or as you type without using a button.
 - For animal/user pages the search limits by the name of the animal/user and for training log pages the search limits by the title of the training log.

 ### Admin View Pages
 - You will create three pages to display all users, training logs, and animals in the database regardless of user along with the sidebar and search bar components.

-### (BONUS) Profile Page
+### Profile Page (bonus, not required)
 - This page will simply display the user's full name, email, password, and whether or not the user is an admin.
 - You can incorporate storing a URL for a profile picture for the user.
 - You can also incorporate an input tag and button that allows you to udpate the user's email.

-## Backend
+## Backend Specifications
-- We will be incorporating all we have learned thus far such as API endpoints, database querying, and middleware!
+- We will be incorporating all we have learned thus far such as API endpoints and database querying!
-- Create all endpoints in `src/pages/api` and handle them in your `server` folder
+- Create all endpoints in `src/pages/api`

 ### Create Operations
-- Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
+- (1) Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
-- Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
+- (2) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
-- Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body
+- (3) Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the user/animal/training log information for the user/animal/training log we want to create
     - Response:
         - **Status 200 (Success):** If the body contains all of the information and is able to create the user/animal/training log
         - **Status 400:** If the body contains incorrect information
         - **Status 500:** For any other errors that occur
-- **BONUS:** In the training log creation endpoint (3), we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
+- In the training log creation endpoint (3), we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
 Add in code to do this.
     - Response:
         - **Status 400:** If the training log animal is not owned by specified user